|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Oatcakes are to Scotland what a baguette is to the French.
 The flat cakes made mainly from oats have for centuries been considered the Scottish national bread.
-They are quick and easy to make and make a delicious snack or accompaniment to cheese.
+The oatcakes are similar to a flatbread or biscuit.
+They are quick and easy to prepare and make a delicious snack or accompaniment to cheese.

 - 4oz /125g medium oatmeal (plus extra for kneading)